azureleaf/ageing-sendai/README.md

 1. Download public data files from the internet (See reference)
 2. Specify the paths of downloaded files in `constants.py`
 3. Install Python 3 and `pipenv`
-4. Install `Noto Sans CJK JP` font (or specify Japanese font in your computer at `constants.py`)
+4. Install `Noto Sans CJK JP` font
+   - Or, specify any of your available Japanese fonts at `constants.py`)
 5. `pipenv shell`
 6. `pipenv install`
 7. `mkdir csv`
+8. `python3 analyze.py`
-8. `python3 age_structure.py`: Generates CSV (configure with booleans)
+   - Generates a CSV
-9. `python3 analyze.py`: Generates CSVs, JSON, and histogram (configure with booleans)
+   - Configure bool flags to generate optional CSV / JSON / histogram fig

 ### Visualize Sendai towns with Matplotlib viewer